We accept electronic payments

 The Psychological Flexibility Model

-The general goal of ACT is to increase psychological flexibility e.g. the ability to contact the present moment more fully as a conscious human being, and to change or persist in behaviour when doing so serves valued ends.
-Psychological flexibility is established through six core ACT processes.
-Each of these areas are conceptualized as a positive psychological skill, not merely a method of avoiding psychopathology.
+The general goal of ACT is to increase psychological flexibility, which is the ability to contact the present moment more fully as a conscious human being, and to change or persist in behavior when doing so serves valued ends.

 Acceptance

 Acceptance is taught as an alternative to experiential avoidance.
 Acceptance involves the active and aware embrace of those private events occasioned by one's history without unnecessary attempts to change their frequency or form, especially when doing so would cause psychological harm.
-For example, anxiety patients are taught to feel anxiety, as a feeling, fully and without defence; pain patients are given methods that encourage them to let go of a struggle with pain, and so on.
-Acceptance (and de-fusion) in ACT is not an end in itself.
-Rather acceptance is fostered as a method of increasing values-based action.

 Cognitive Fusion